 By Ellis Carr, President and CEO

-By Ellis Carr, President and CEO, and Rosemary Mahoney, Board Chair
+By Ellis Carr, President & CEO, and Daniel Varner, Board Chair

 Over the past several weeks, the COVID-19 pandemic has fundamentally changed the world for all of us.
 Our hearts go out to everyone who has been—and will continue to be—affected by this devastating event.